agersant/crystal/docs/api/script/thread_hang.md

 # Thread:hang

 Blocks this thread forever.
-This thread can still be stopped in various circumstances:
+It will stop under any of the following circumstances:

-- Its parent thread finishes or stops
+- Its parent thread finishes or stops.
-- A stopping signal for this thread is emitted (see [Thread:stop_on](thread_stop_on))
+- A stopping signal for this thread is emitted (see [Thread:stop_on](thread_stop_on)).
-- Another thread manually calls [Thread:stop](thread_stop) on this one
+- [Thread:stop](thread_stop) is called on this thread.

+{: .note}
 This method is useful when a thread spawns child threads and needs to keep them alive.

 ## Usage